SK-SpeedBit/js_chart/README.md

   - after inserting the bar chart, the marker field including all bars and other data is additionally displayed
   - practically unlimited amount of data to display only limited by the legibility of the chart
   - possibility to display the range of data from the table [from..do] or a specific number of them (zoom)
-  - possibility of shift the chart to the left and right (if the data range is displayed)
+  - possibility of shift the chart to the left, right, home, end (if the data range is displayed) (auto repeat mode is provided)
+  - possibility use of keys: left, right, home, end, for chart move
   - possibility to update data at any time
   - possibility to display data with missing data in them (null value - holes in the graph)
   - a large number of global configuration parameters